Battle of Lintulaks

-The Battle of Lintulaks was fought between Swedish and Russian forces at Lintulaks in Finland on 3 July 1808 during the Finnish War.
+The Battle of Lintulaks was fought between Swedish and Russian forces at Lintulaks (Lintulahti, an inn at a crossroads in the village of Kyyjärvi) in Finland on 3 July 1808 during the Finnish War.

 Background

 After having captured a Russian transport and 100 men at Perho, on 8 June, the Swedish Major Otto von Fieandt was sent to Lintulaks, west of Kuopio, with about 600 men to observe the two-way intersection leading to Kokkola respectively Vaasa, to protect the vital Swedish supply lines; Johan August Sandels had been forced to abandon the town shortly after the Battle of Kuopio, before Barclay de Tolly's army in Savonia.